-Once QLP has your artwork we obtain a stitch count estimate so you get the most accurate pricing.
+Once Quality Logo Products® has your artwork we obtain a stitch count estimate so you get the most accurate pricing.

 What thread colors can I use?

 You have a very large selection of colors to choose from.
-A good place to start is over here in the Embroidery Thread Color Chart.
+A good place to start is with our Embroidery Color Matcher.
 However, this list does not reflect every single color at our factories’ disposal.
 There is another way to find the thread colors on particular items.

 Please note: As you are looking at these colors on a computer monitor, you will not see the exact color.
 However, the colors will be extremely similar.